What Is Thoracic Surgery?

 Anne Tsao, MD, Texas

 Dr. Anne Tsao is the director of the thoracic center at the MD Anderson Cancer Center.
-While working at one of the top mesothelioma medical centers in the world, Dr. Tsao manages a team of clinical staff and thoracic experts.
+While working at one of the top mesothelioma medical centers in the world, Dr. Tsao manages a team of clinical staff and thoracic experts in her pursuit to treat her mesothelioma patients.

 Raja Flores, MD, New York